What We Do

 Lenten Almsgiving Project

 Each year, we are responsible for the Lenten Almsgiving Project.
-In 2018, we selected two local charities for item collection: Brigid’s Path and Homefull.
+In 2019, we selected two local charities for item collection: For Love of Children and St. Mary’s Development Corporation.

 During Lent, a display is set up in the Gathering Space with bins for parishioners to donate items from Ash Wednesday through Palm Sunday.